 Reddit is an awesome channel but not for every product.
 Also, Facebook is the go-to channel, but some target groups are not very active there and don’t respond to promotions there.

-If you feel that it is time for some inspiration, check out our case study with Yumi where we talk a lot about acquisition.
+If you feel that it is time for some inspiration, check out our case study on acquisition with the Yumi store.

 Visitors don’t convert right away.
 They need to browse around, engage with your site, get to know you before they’re ready to give you any money.